 Lazer Team was the first feature film from the Austin, Texas-based Rooster Teeth company.
 Rooster Teeth specialises in web series, reality tv shows, animation and general gaming and fannish activities, even run their own conventions.
 Lazer Team, respectively directed by and starring Rooster Teeth founders Matt Hullum and Burnie Burns and featuring a number of their regular faces, was made after a record $2.4 million was raised on the Indiegogo crowdfunding site.

-Despite Lazer Team doing poorly in theatrical release, Rooster Teeth have announced Lazer Team 2 for 2018.
+Despite Lazer Team doing poorly in theatrical release, Rooster Teeth went on to make Lazer Team 2 (2017) reuniting all the principal actors from here.